ythuangyt/friendship-mobility/index.md

 ### Similarity of checkins' location

-We investigate two types of the checkins' similarity between users in 4 categories of relationships.
+We investigate two types of the checkins' similarity between users in four categories of relationships.
 To calculate checkins' similarity we first estimate the probablity that a user is checking in each location.
 We call the vector the location probability vector, and estimate it by the numbers of checkins in each location over the total checkins.

-For the first type of similarity, we calculate the cosine similarity between two users' location probability vector
+For the first type of similarity, we calculate the cosine similarity between two users' location probability vector, and estimate the empirical distribution of the similarity in each categories.
+The second type of similariity is computed as the number of the same locations between twenty locations that the two users' have the most checkins.

 <div class="row">
   <div class="col-sm"></div>